-No Hawaiian vacation would be complete without sampling the incredible fruit in Hawaii.
+The fruit in Hawaii is plentiful, tropical, and delicious.
+No Hawaiian vacation would be complete without sampling some of the many varieties of fruit in Hawaii.

 Tropical Fruit in Hawaii

 I started visiting Hawaii with my family when I was a teenager.
 After we arrived, my parents would always make it a priority to stop by a farmers’ market or fruit stand and pick up some local fruit.
 I grew to love the tropical Hawaiian fruit.

-Now, the fruit in Hawaii is something I look forward to when planning a Hawaii vacation.
+The fruit in Hawaii is something I looked forward to when planning a Hawaii vacation.
 Along with the beach and sunshine, I dreamed of fresh Hawaiian papaya, pineapple, and mango.

 Here are 17 of my favorite fruits in Hawaii.

 Papaya is my all-time favorite fruit in Hawaii and it grows year-round so no matter when you visit you can always find fresh papaya.
 Yes, you can buy papaya in the continental United States.
 But, it will be outrageously expensive and won’t taste as fresh or as sweet as the papaya in Hawaii.

 My favorite way to eat papaya is to cut it in half, remove the seeds, drizzle with fresh lime juice, and then scoop the fruit out using the skin as a bowl.
 Best breakfast EVER.